mrnkim/Who-Talked-About-Us/README.md

 ## 🚘 How to Use

-Follow this simple guide on how to use the Who Talked About Us:

 1. Begin by uploading videos in bulk to the app using either YouTube [playlist ID](https://www.sociablekit.com/find-youtube-playlist-id/#:~:text=Go%20to%20your%20target%20YouTube,playlist%20ID%20is%20PLFs4vir_WsTwEd%2DnJgVJCZPNL3HALHHpF), [channel ID](https://mixedanalytics.com/blog/find-a-youtube-channel-id/), or JSON file.

    - A YouTube playlist and channel should be public